lewagon/seatrain/README.md

 - `dip webpacker` to run `webpack-dev-server` in a separate Terminal tab to compile your JS assets on the fly.
 - `dip rails s` in another Terminal tab to run a Rails server as a separate `docker run` process.
 The upside of this approach is that you get to use tools like `binding.pry` naturally, without having to `docker attach`.
 If the `dip webpacker` is not running prior to that — Webpack compilation will happen in the main server thread.
 - `dip sidekiq` as yet another Terminal process to process background jobs.
-- `dip bundle ...` to manage Ruby dependencies.
+- `dip bundle install` when adding/removing a gem.
-- `dip yarn ...` to manage Node dependencies.
+- `dip yarn install` when adding another Node dependency.

 #### Why not `dip up`?